 In addition, quarterly reminders will be sent to Heads of Service / Managers asking them to consider / add newly identified risks to the system throughout the course of the year.

-Progress on high 'red' risks for both strategic and operational risk registers will be reported to the Audit Committee at each of their meetings.
+Updates from the strategic risk register will be reported to the Audit Committee at each of their meetings.